zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### kendo:chart-seriesItem-tooltip

-The data point tooltip configuration options.
+The chart series tooltip configuration options.

 More documentation is available at [kendo:chart-seriesItem-tooltip](chart/seriesitem-tooltip).